-- 106. The overall aim of the intelligence process is to gather, evaluate, review and assess information to develop the linkages between different sources of information.
+- 107. The overall aim of the intelligence process is to gather, evaluate, review and assess information to develop the linkages between different sources of information.
 This enables an interpretation of the problem or emerging trends to inform recommendations and action.
 Concerns about the inability of the MPS to provide a coherent mechanism for dealing with local drug issues were raised several times during the course of the scrutiny.
-Officers also indicated the size of the organisation hampered the development of effective mechanisms to evaluate and address cross borough activity and displacement.
-At present MPS intelligence systems are not properly used to target drugs.
-Better tasking of existing analysts was needed rather then more analysts to meet the needs of the organisation. - 107.
-Coordination of intelligence has historically been an issue for the MPS and the formation of the Met Intelligence Bureau (MIB), a MPS wide intelligence function aims to address this gap.
-During the course of our investigation we were told of a number of examples that highlight this concern: - The difficulty, during long term proactive operations, in identifying displacement from one borough to another, so that appropriate action can be taken; - The lack of corporate awareness of intelligence methods; - Verification of issues such as disproportionality in cannabis was hampered by an inability to undertake fieldwork; and - The lack of budget to support fieldwork because it is not understood to be an aspect of intelligence activity. - 108.
-We welcome the development of the MIB and the benefits it will bring to the policing in London generally.
-We believe this provides an opportunity to developed drugs as a priority within the new arrangements.
+Officers also indicated the size of the organisation hampered the development of effective mechanisms to evaluate and address level 2 or cross borough activity and displacement.
+At present MPS intelligence systems were not fit for purpose, and better tasking of existing analysts was needed, rather then more analysts, to meet the needs of the organisation. - 108.
+Coordination of intelligence has historically been an issue for the MPS and the formation of the MIB, a MPS wide intelligence function aims to address this gap.
+During the course of our investigation we were told of a number of examples that highlight this concern: - The difficulty, during long term proactive operations, in identifying displacement from one borough to another, so that appropriate action can be taken. - The lack of corporate awareness of intelligence methods;

+- Verification of issues such as disproportionality in cannabis was hampered by an inability to undertake fieldwork.
+And - The lack of budget to support fieldwork because it is not understood to be an aspect of intelligence activity. - 109.
+While we welcome the development of the MIB and the benefits it will bring to policing in London generally, we remain unclear as to whether drugs will be treated as a priority within the new arrangements.
+It was suggested drugs were not a corporate priority due to a lack of understanding of where drugs fit into the criminal picture.
+Drugs need to be a corporate crime priority, with a dedicated drugs desk, for benefits to be achieved.

-Recommendation 17: The MP urges the MPS to ensure the prioritisation of drugs within the MIB work programme
+Recommendation 17: The MPA urges the MPS to ensure the prioritisation of drugs within the MIB work programme